h0ngcha0/liuhongchao.github.io/_posts/2019-01-04-bitcoin-privacy.md

 the receiver can derive the shared secret key with the sender, which can be used to unwind **v1** and **r1**.
 A more detailed explanation from [Pieter Wuille](https://twitter.com/pwuille?lang=en) can be found [here](https://bitcoin.stackexchange.com/questions/48064/sending-confidential-transaction-amount-to-the-receiver).

+Since January 2017, [Ring Confidential Transaction](https://src.getmonero.org/resources/moneropedia/ringCT.html) (RingCT) was implemented in Monero.
+Prio to that only outputs with the same denomination are allowed to be members of the same ring.
+With confidential transaction, not only the amount is hidden, the number of potential outputs that could be used as decoys becomes much larger as well.

 [Mimblewimble](https://github.com/mimblewimble/docs/wiki/MimbleWimble-Origin) takes the idea of confidential transaction a bit further

 [Ring CT](https://src.getmonero.org/resources/moneropedia/ringCT.html)